About The Notes

 Looking for a place to start?
-Here are Notes on how to be immortal, the antidote to shame, and staying wild and defiant.
-Or you could try these interviews with Sherman Alexie on creativity and vulnerability, Krista Tippett on how to live a meaningful life, Nicholas Kristof on cultivating confidence, and George Saunders on the real purpose of art.
+Here are Notes on the antidote to shame, how to be immortal, and the way to win anything.
+Or these interviews with Sherman Alexie on creativity, Krista Tippett on living meaningfully, and George Saunders on the purpose of art.

 Like what you see?
 Get The Notes in your inbox daily or weekly -they're free and flashy.

 Want an in-person Lightning Notes experience?
 I take these Notes off the page and into the world with workshops on narrowing the divide between where we are and where we want to be.
 Click here to learn more!

 My name’s Caitie Whelan.
 I’ve sold fried clams and lip balm, raised pigs in Italy and washed basketball jerseys in New York, worked the counter at a pizza joint and the foreign policy portfolio in the United States Congress.

 Now, I run The Lightning Notes.
 And I, who love words, don’t have the right ones to say how much it means that you would spend time with these Notes.

 I grew up in Maine’s salty air and still don’t like seafood (more lobsters for you!).
 At Brown University, I studied cultural anthropology, won a Truman Scholarship, and did very little laundry, which freed me up to co-found a school in India with a community of lower caste musicians.